 - Intestinal blockage

-As a result of required screening for cystic fibrosis, newborns can now be diagnosed relatively soon after birth before symptoms occur.
-However, it can be important to recognize early symptoms among infants, which include:
+There is now required screening for cystic fibrosis and other conditions at birth; therefore newborns are often diagnosed soon after birth, before symptoms occur.
+However, it is important to recognize early symptoms among infants, which include:

 - Salty-tasting skin

 - Rectal prolapse in which the rectum protrudes outside the body

 The most common types of cystic fibrosis testing include taking a blood sample for genetic testing or conducting a sweat test.
 A sweat test measures the amount of salt in a person's sweat.
 High salt presence can indicate cystic fibrosis.

 The United States now requires screening of newborns for cystic fibrosis through testing blood samples for abnormal levels of pancreatic chemicals called immunoreactive trypsinogen, or IRT.
 In some cases, pregnant women can have their babies tested before birth through amniocentesis or a biopsy of the placenta, called chorionic villus sampling (CVS).
 Amniocentesis is the suction of fluid from the amniotic sac (the fluid around a developing embryo/fetus) through a needle inserted through the abdomen.
 This fluid can be then tested for cystic fibrosis.
 During CVS, a needle is used to remove a small amount of placenta, which is then evaluated for cystic fibrosis and other genetic diseases.